chge/tasty/README.md

 # Static server

 You can run built-in static server on the same URL by passing `--static <path/to/root>` flag.
+Use `--static-index` flag for SPAs and add `--embed` flag to inject Client automatically.

 # Code coverage